codereviewvideos/ansible-role-symfony2/README.md

 # Ansible Role: Symfony 2

-An Ansible role that can configure a Symfony 2 application.
+An Ansible role that can configure a Symfony (2, or 3) application.

 ## Requirements